hoduola5/Refactor-Hariseon-Codebase/README.md

 Copy this link "https://hoduola5.github.io/Refactor-Hariseon-Codebase/" from the README, paste on the browser and fand navigate around it.

-Here is the screenshot of what the form look like:
+Here is the screenshot of what the page looks like:

 ![alt text](assets/images/Refactor-Hariseon.png)